CoolDevGuys/php-base/README.md

 # Cooldevguys Base Docker PHP image 🐳

-Base docker PHP image to be used in the cooldevguys php projects.
+Base docker PHP images.
 The image is based on Linux Alpine

 ## Tools and extensions 🧰